-The hazard flasher control is located on the instrument panel above the climate controls and below the audio controls.
+The hazard flasher control is located on the instrument panel by the radio.
 The hazard flashers will operate when the ignition is in any position or if the key is not in the ignition.

-Press the flasher control and all front and rear direction signals will flash.
-Press the flasher control again to turn them off.
+- Press the flasher control and all front and rear direction signals will flash. - Press the flasher control again to turn them off.

 Use it when your vehicle is disabled and is creating a safety hazard for other motorists.

 Note: With extended use, the flasher may run down your battery.
+316